Duke Riley (American football)

-Duke Riley (born August 9, 1994) is an American football linebacker for the Miami Dolphins of the National Football League (NFL).
-He played college football at LSU.
+Duke Riley (born August 9, 1994) is an American professional football linebacker.
+He played college football for the LSU Tigers and was selected by the Atlanta Falcons in the third round of the 2017 NFL draft.
+Riley has also played for the Philadelphia Eagles, Miami Dolphins, and Washington Commanders.

-Early years
+Early life

 Riley attended John Curtis Christian High School in River Ridge, Louisiana.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Riley played at LSU from 2013 to 2016.
 After spending his first three seasons as a backup, he became a starter for the first time his senior year in 2016.
 That season, he had 93 tackles, 1.5 sacks, and one interception and was named the team's MVP.

 Professional career

 On November 16, 2016, it was reported that Riley had accepted an invitation to play in the Reese's Senior Bowl, joining LSU teammates Tre'Davious White, Ethan Pocic, Travin Dural, and Kendell Beckwith.
 On January 2, 2017, it was announced by Lil' Wayne on Instagram that Riley had signed with his company Young Money APAA Sports, and had successfully merged with his Young Money Entertainment record label.
 He became the company's first client they represented.
-He had an impressive week of practices at the Senior Bowl under Cleveland Browns' head coach Hue Jackson, showing athleticism, quick instincts, and range.
-On January 28, 2017, Riley recorded a team-high seven combined tackles (four solo), helping the South defeat the North 16-15.
+He had an impressive week of practices at the Senior Bowl under Cleveland Browns head coach Hue Jackson, showing athleticism, quick instincts, and range.
+On January 28, 2017, Riley recorded a team-high seven combined tackles (four solo), helping the South defeat the North 16–15.
 His overall performance was spectacular during the 2017 Senior Bowl and was thought to immensely improve his draft stock.
 He received an invitation to the NFL Combine and completed nearly all of the required drills, but opted to skip the short shuttle and three-cone drill.
 On April 5, 2017, Riley participated at LSU's pro day, but opted to stand on his combine numbers and only perform positional drills.
-Over 125 team representatives and scouts attended, including head coaches Sean Payton (Saints), Mike Tomlin (Steelers), Mike Mularkey (Titans), Todd Bowles (Jets), and Jim Caldwell (Lions).
+Over 125 team representatives and scouts attended, including head coaches Sean Payton (New Orleans Saints), Mike Tomlin (Pittsburgh Steelers), Mike Mularkey (Tennessee Titans), Todd Bowles (New York Jets), and Jim Caldwell (Detroit Lions).
 Riley opted to run the 40-yard dash (4.64), 20-yard dash (2.67), and 10-yard dash again while also performing positional drills.
 At the conclusion of the pre-draft process, Riley was projected to be a second to fourth round pick by the majority of NFL draft experts and scouts.
 He was ranked the seventh best outside linebacker by NFLDraftScout.com.